Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 ## Exploiting the WordPress plugin (Port 80)

-In _lcars_db.php_ it can be seen, that it takes the parameter _query_ and using a ID of a WordPress blog article as the value:
+In _lcars_db.php_ it can be seen, that it takes the parameter _query_ and using an ID of a WordPress blog article as the value:
 ```markdown
 http://enterprise.htb/wp-content/plugins/lcars/lcars_db.php?query=1
 ```